rcardin/scalar-2025/deck.md

 # Cats Effect

-The `IO[A]` hides the exactly performed side effects.
+The `IO[A]` hides the exact side effects that were performed.
 We can make them explicit using _Tagless Final_ syntax

 ```scala 3
 def drunkFlipF[F[_]: Random: [G[_]] =>> MonadError[G, String]]: F[String] =